benj-lazaro/freecodecamp/README.md

 # Free Code Camp
-A documented journey of coding &amp; learning different technologies using the Free Code Camp platform
+A documented journey re-learning web development using the freeCodeCamp platform

 ## Progress